JBarreirosDev/weatherapp_gochallenge/README.md

 'npm start'

+If you encounter an Html Webpack Plugin Error, please run the command:

+'npx npm-check --update-all'

+## Run

 Now to see the application open your broswer (in my case chrome) and go to the following URL: http://localhost:5000/